GrapheneOS/hardened_malloc/README.md

 maximizing security which often leads to different decisions than a tool attempting to find bugs.
-For example, it uses zero-based sanitization on free and doesn't minimize slack space from size class rounding between the end of an allocation and the canary / guard region.
+For example, it uses zero-based sanitization on free and doesn't minimize slack space from size class rounding between the end of an allocation and the canary/guard region.
 Zero-based filling has the least chance of uncovering latent bugs, but also the best chance of mitigating vulnerabilities.
 The canary feature is primarily meant to act as padding absorbing small overflows to render them harmless, so slack space is helpful